Closed :between 1840 and 1920

 The Wherry is listed on the west side of Northgate.
 According to A Smith's paper "Inns of Beccles in 1929" (supplied by Daryl Ling) it was next door to the Lord Nelson.
-Unfortunately Smith doesn't tell us which side of that pub, though assuming his narrative is consistent in its direction along Northgate, it would seem to have been the building to the south.
+On the basis of this description, this building seems to have been the Wherry, though there is a little doubt about this; it may actually have been at number 27.

 Beccles: Julius TILLETT was fined 2s 6d & 7s 6d costs, for keeping his beer house open during prohibited hours.Ipswich Journal, 29 June 29th 1861**